IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-raw.md

 The sharing **receiver** must create a UID2 Portal account and implement sharing, and must have a sharing relationship with the sender, so that the receiver has the encryption keys necessary to decrypt the UID2 tokens into raw UID2s.

+## Account Setup in the UID2 Portal

+In the UID2 Portal, the sender and the receiver must set up an account and the sender must configure sharing permissions.

+The sender only needs to set up sharing permission once for each receiver or participant type.
+However, if you want to add new sharing permissions or change existing ones, you'll need to go back to adjust your settings.

+For details, see [UID2 Portal: Overview](../portal/portal-overview.md) and follow the links for each task.

 ## Tokenized Sharing Steps: Summary

 At a very high level, the following are the steps to set up and configure tokenized sharing from raw UID2s: